 - Management expense ratio of 1.35% puts it in the Morningstar fee level category of “above average” and it is more expensive than ETFs such as NTSX or SWAN but in its defence it offers factor equity strategies, systematic trend-following and an options overlay that are more costly

 - Will especially struggle in a year like 2022 in a high inflation and rising interest rate environment when leveraged equities and treasury are both down together

 - False signals and reversal of trends can mean the dynamic aspects of the portfolio gets whipsawed when the market does not cooperate with your given position

 NFDIX Potential Portfolio Solutions

 NFDIX is an expanded canvas product and we’ll therefore highlight three different modestly leveraged portfolios as potential portfolio solutions.

-Is Newfound Risk Managed US Growth mutual fund a total portfolio solution?
+Is Newfound Return Stacked® Risk Managed U.S. Stocks & Bonds mutual fund a total portfolio solution?

 Well, that would depend entirely upon your investing point of view.

 If you’re comfortable with home-country bias (no global equities) and you’re not particularly keen on integrating more esoteric strategies (such as trend-following) into your portfolio, I’d reckon this fund would be a clear upgrade over a milquetoast 60/40 portfolio.

 It’s possible to arrive at that conclusion but I think combining it with other funds is a more prudent consideration.